You are currently viewing Medicare Inpatient rehabilitation facility (IRF) Coverage

 Medicare Inpatient Rehabilitation Facility (IRF) Coverage

-In 2013, according to MedPac, Medicare spent $6.8 billion on fee-for-service inpatient rehabilitation facilities care provided in about 1,160 IRFs nationwide.
+In brief, according to MedPac, in 2013, Medicare spent $6.8 billion on fee-for-service inpatient rehabilitation facilities (IRFs) care provided in about 1,160 IRFs nationwide.
 About 338,000 beneficiaries had more than 373,000 IRF stays.
 On average, sixty-one percent of IRF discharges are Medicare insureds.
+In 2016, Medicare spent $7.7 billion on fee-for-service (FFS) IRF care provided in about 1,200 IRFs nationwide.

 A beneficiary pays different amounts for each episode of care during each benefit period: